 *To be eligible for the reduced early bird fee you need to register before New date will follow for 2021.
 If this date is exceeded, the regular fee applies.

 **A limited number of fellowships is available for PhD students.
 To apply, please include a copy of your registration as a PhD student from your university.

 The fee includes course materials, lunches and the buffets and the course dinners as indicated on the program.
 The fee does not cover other meals or lodging.
 Hotel accommodation can be arranged at your request.

 The course fee is preferably paid by bank transfer.
 Payment by PayPal is possible.
 TU Delft employees can use their internal (project) code.

 Preparatory texts will be sent one month before start of the course and after receipt of the course fee.
 The complete set of course books will be supplied at the start of the course.

-In the event of your cancellation before 21 September 2020, a full refund will be granted.
+In the event of your cancellation before New date will follow for 2021, a full refund will be granted.
 After this date, a 25% fee charge can be made.

 Delay of payment past the final deadline as indicated on the invoice may result in cancellation of entry to the course.
 Re-entry is only possible in case of vacancies and the regular fee will be applied.
 Payment terms and deadlines will be indicated on the invoice and/or provided in an e-mail after registration, but the course fee should always be paid before the start of the course.